threefoldtech/jumpscale_lib/docs/clients/zeroboot_client.md

 Depending on the model you might need to specify the power module when specifying the port, since depending on the model it might have multiple power modules.
 For example `P1` refers to the first power module available.

+For example if you have a racktivity device model PM0816-01, there is no need to specify the module id.
+On the other hand if you model ES1108-16 it is required to specify the module id to use the client.

 #### Power info

 To get the power info for the device: